 Adjustments to liability limits help more equitably divide liabilities between the Fund and RPs.
 The OPA is founded on the "polluter pays" principle.
 At the same time, the OPA may limit the polluter's liability to pay for clean-up of spills.
 As previously noted, on May 12, 2010, the Administration proposed raising the limitation on liability for all RPs, including RPs for activities other than offshore drilling activities (such as shipping).
 Analysis indicates establishing different liability limits for non-tank vessels, which include fishing, cargo, and other self-propelled vessels, by tonnage (i.e., greater than 300 gross tons and less than or equal to 300 gross tons) would provide more equitable limits on smaller vessels.

 Figure 8 demonstrates that for vessel discharges where removal costs and damages exceed current liability limits, the Fund bears a majority of the cost even if every RP is available and pays to its limit.
 Figure 14 illustrates how further adjustments to limits of liability per gross ton might achieve an equal sharing of that risk between RPs and the Fund.
 The bottom portion of the bar represents the RP risk at the current limits of liability based on gross tonnage or minimum limits as applicable for each discharge.
-The middle portion represents the additional cost the RP would pay if the additional limits were applied, which would leave the Fund covering 50 percent of the total incident costs (the top portion of each bar).
+The middle portion represents the additional cost a vessel RP would pay to achieve an equal 50 percent sharing of incident costs with the Fund.

-For example, to split the estimated clean-up costs evenly between the Fund and the vessel operators, liability limits for single hull tank ships would increase to \$3,800 per gross ton, single hull tank barges to \$8,200 per gross ton, double hull tank barges to \$12,900 per gross ton, non-tank vessels greater than 300 gross tons to \$1,300 per gross ton, and non-tank vessels less than or equal to 300 gross tons to \$5,100 per gross ton.
+For example, to split the estimated clean-up costs evenly between the Fund and the vessel operators, liability limits for single hull tank ships would increase to \$4,000 per gross ton, single hull tank barges to \$8,400 per gross ton, double hull tank barges to \$13,100 per gross ton, non-tank vessels greater than 300 gross tons to \$1,400 per gross ton, and non-tank vessels less than or equal to 300 gross tons to \$6,400 per gross ton.

-Figure 15 indicates the minimum amount a RP would be expected to pay for an incident (based on average historical costs of incidents by vessel type in 2020 dollars) if the limits of liability were adjusted so that costs were shared evenly between the RP and the Fund.
+Figure 15 indicates the minimum amount a RP would be expected to pay for an incident (based on average historical costs of incidents by vessel type in 2021 dollars) if the limits of liability were adjusted so that costs were shared evenly between the RP and the Fund.